-Other information consists of the information included in the Group's 2020 Annual Report, other than the financial statements and our auditor's report thereon.
-We obtained the report of Group's Board of Directors, prior to the date of our auditor's report, and we expect to obtain the remaining sections of the Group's 2020 Annual Report after the date of our auditor's report.
+Other information consists of Management's Report, other than the financial statements and our auditor's report thereon.
 Management is responsible for the other information.

 Our opinion on the consolidated financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.